gitter-badger/web-automation-2017/README.md

 ## Purpose

-This document covers existing web automation projects, solutions and platforms.
+This document covers existing web automation projects, services, and platforms.

 It's targeted to people who just started automating or want to switch from shell scripts to some foundation.

 ## Overview

-Simple web automation scripts can be written in bash, or python.
+Simple web automation scripts can be written in bash or python.
-However this approach fails short in the face of network failures, different ways of delivering notifications and need to transform data.
+However, this approach fails short in the face of network failures, different ways of delivering notifications and need to transform data.

-Number of solutions tries to remove boilerplate from web automation tasks.
+A number of solutions try to remove boilerplate from web automation tasks.
 These solutions provide:

 * A foundation for making network requests and connecting them to actions.
-* Collection of recipies for solving common problems built on top of the foundation.
+* Collection of recipes for solving common problems built on top of the foundation.

 The common examples of web automation tasks include: